Tips for Keeping Baby's Skin Healthy

 What is diaper rash?

 Diaper rash is a generalized term indicating any skin irritation (regardless of cause) that develops in the diaper-covered region.
 Synonyms include diaper dermatitis (dermatitis = inflammation of the skin), napkin (or "nappy") dermatitis, and ammonia dermatitis.
-While there are a several broad categories of causes of diaper rash, contact irritation is the most common culprit.
+While there are several broad categories of causes of diaper rash, contact irritation is the most common culprit.
 While diaper rash is generally thought to affect infants and toddlers, any individual wearing a diaper (for example, an incontinent adult) is a candidate to develop this dermatitis.

 Is diaper rash a sign of neglectful care?